Azure/bicep-types-az/generated/servicebus/microsoft.servicebus/2018-01-01-preview/types.md

 ## SqlFilter
 ### Properties
-* **compatibilityLevel**: int: This property is reserved for future use.
+* **compatibilityLevel**: int {minValue: 20, maxValue: 20}: This property is reserved for future use.
 An integer value showing the compatibility level, currently hard-coded to 20.
 * **requiresPreprocessing**: bool: Value that indicates whether the rule action requires preprocessing.
 * **sqlExpression**: string: The SQL expression. e.g. MyProperty='ABC'